 The classical definition of a company’s debt-to-equity ratio is calculated by dividing the total liabilities appearing on the balance sheet by the company’s total shareholder’s equity, also found on their balance sheet.
 A company whose total liabilities are equal to their shareholder’s equity will have a debt-to-equity ratio of 1.0.
 A company whose liabilities are twice the level of their shareholder’s equity will have a ratio of 2.0.

 Morningstar and others look at this ratio a bit differently.
 Their definition is “The debt/equity ratio is calculated by dividing a company’s long-term debt by total shareholders’ equity.
-It measures how much of a company is financed by its debtholders compared with its owners.”Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+It measures how much of a company is financed by its debtholders compared with its owners.”Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 This ratio is then used to evaluate the level of financial leverage employed by the company.
 Financial leverage pertains to the use of borrowed funds to finance the acquisition of assets for the company.
 Companies have two basic means of financing their assets, debt, or equity.